-Refunds are first available within seven (7) to ten (10) business days after financial aid has been credited (disbursed) to the student's account.
+Refunds are first available within ten (10) business days after financial aid has been credited (disbursed) to the student's account.
 Refunds will not be available before that time.
-Disbursement of aid on a student account is regulated based on the first day of class as indicated on the academic calendar for the student's classification.
+Disbursement of aid on a student account is regulated based on the student's first day of class.
 The refund availability dates below are the earliest dates that the refunds will be available.
 These dates are subject to satisfactory completion/submission of all needed information by the student.
 The dates are subject to change and may be adjusted to comply with federal regulations governing refunds to students.
-Signing up for direct deposit in the eBill system may expedite the receipt of any refunds.
+Signing up for direct deposit in the Bill system may expedite the receipt of any refunds.